 - When Jane ends up getting stuck:

-- Tarzan wiggling Jane's little toes tickles her and makes her giggle.
+- Tarzan wiggling Jane's toes tickles her and makes her laugh.
 It's cute.

 - Tarzan's face after being kicked.
 He's just like, "WTF?"